 The process begins each year in March and ends with the submission of the draft budget to the National Assembly at the latest on the first Tuesday of October.
-The draft budget becomes a Finance Law (Loi des finances) upon a vote by the National Assembly, once the Senate instituted by the new Constitution becomes effective, the Senate.
+The draft budget becomes a Finance Law (Loi des finances) upon a vote by the National Assembly.
 The Finance Law for each year is enacted by the President of the Republic and made effective as of January 1st of the relevant year.